jstnf/BiscuitsLCModpack/README.md

 ## Biscuit's Lethal Company Modpack

 > Mods that add just enough, but not too much.

 This is a modpack for Lethal Company made for myself and my friends to play.
 The modpack adds popular mods as well as mods chosen from our own tastes.
 The goal of the modpack is to make the game more fun and interesting by adding cool game mechanics and other quality of life changes without either completely breaking the game's immersion or adding unfair "cheese".

-Currently, the modpack is compatible for the latest version of Lethal Company `v45` and required BepInEx.
+Currently, the modpack is compatible for the latest version of Lethal Company `v45` and requires BepInEx.

 ### Installation
 Backup and delete your existing `config` and `plugins` folders located in your BepInEx installation.
 Replace those folders with the contents from this repository.